What is Messaging?

 Messaging is analogous to postal and shipping services.
-Just as you would hand your letters or packages to a carrier and trust that they will get to where you want them to go; so it is with messaging, applications hand off information to a messaging system that routes it to whatever applications, analytics engines, or user interfaces you’ve said you want it to get to.
-The analogy holds up fairly well when you consider different kinds of shipping and qualities-of-service (first class vs. bulk mail, ground vs. overnight, local vs. overseas, and so on) as different kinds of messaging are used for different kinds of interactions, such as publish/subscribe, request/reply, and others that we'll take a look at in the sections that follow.
+Just as you would hand your letters or packages to a carrier and trust that they will get to where you want them to go, so it is with messaging—your applications hand off information to a messaging system that routes it to whatever other applications you’ve said you want it to get to.